PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter9.md

 ### Characteristics

-- **Inheritance:** In object-oriented contexts, properties and methods of a parent class or module are accessible in the child class or module.
+- **Inheritance**: In object-oriented contexts, properties and methods of a parent class or module are accessible in the child class or module.
-- **Module Linking:** Identifiers in linked or included modules can be accessed if explicitly imported or referenced.
+- **Module Linking**: Identifiers in linked or included modules can be accessed if explicitly imported or referenced.

 ### Example